Catarina Zenab

 Catarina, sometimes Caterina, Zenab (1848–1921) was a Sudanese Catholic missionary.

+Early life and education

 A member of the Dinka people, born in a Dinka village, Zenab studied at the Holy Cross Mission before traveling with Daniele Comboni to Khartoum in 1860.
 Fluent in Dinka and Arabic, she assisted the missionaries in developing a dictionary and grammar of the Dinka language.
 She traveled to Verona to study before returning to Khartoum in 1873 to teach in the mission schools.

+Career

 Zenab spent her entire career as a missionary in Khartoum, Cairo, and Omdurman, evangelizing among the Dinka, many of whom were enslaved in those cities.
 She has been called "perhaps the first Christian Dinka evangelist".